Content Creation Strategies

 Solve your target audience’s problem

-Put yourself in your reader’s shoes.
-They may be experiencing pain, doubt, or confusion about an issue they face.
-Present your ideas confidently.
+Put yourself in your reader’s shoes because they may be experiencing pain, doubt, or confusion about an issue they face.

 Establish your expertise and experience